Hiền Thục: 2010–present

-Early of 2012, she successfully performed the song Nhat Ky Cua Me from young composer Nguyen Van Chung.
+In early 2012, she successfully performed the song Nhật ký của mẹ from young composer Nguyen Van Chung.
 The music video which was portrayed by sand animation of Nguyen Van Chung himself and most lyrics was like from the diary of the mother-to-be until her child grows up drew much attention and many views on social media, and gained sympathy from the listeners.
 The song was nominated for Song of The Year award at some music awards, however it only received Favorite Song award of July of Bai Hat Yeu Thich 2012.
-Nhat Ky Cua Me became a well known song about familial love.
+Nhật ký của mẹ became a well known song about familial love.

 At the end of 2012, she released a pop album titled Free 3:15 pm inspired by her birth hour, this was a pop ballad album targeting at the mass audience which wasn't required more experiment and profession expectation.
 All the songs were composed by young composers who were also her close partners.
 6 of the 14 songs on the album were hits which had been performed many times by her before being listed in the album.

 In April 2013, she released the album Tằm Tháng Năm including unique and modern remixes of ballad and folk songs.
 The album was inspired from the song To Tam which had been included in the album Tho previously, and another song Phan To Tam (Ho Tinh Tam) was about the life of a singer.

 In June 2013, she was the coach of The Voice Kid Vietnam first season on VTV3 channel in cooperation with Cat Tien Sa Agency.
-One of her team members Phuong My Chi was a runner-up who is apparently a famous kid singer specialized in southern folk songs.
+One of her team members Phương Mỹ Chi was a runner-up who is apparently a famous kid singer specialized in southern folk songs.

 On March 1, 2014, she held first ever live show of her career after 25 years as this was a part of Dấu Ấn concert produced by VTV in cooperate with Thanh Nien Media.
 This show also witnessed a mass audience to compare with previous live show.
 Due to the shows limited time, it barely portrayed her 25-year career but the crew showed symbols of it through the presentation of many songs based on many genres.
 Besides music, the live show also addressed her love and relationship with family, teachers, friends, colleagues and her members from The Voice Kid Vietnam.